 About The Sigrid Rausing Trust

 The current Trustees are Sigrid Rausing (Chair), Andrew Puddephatt (Deputy Chair), Geoffrey Budlender, Jonathan Cooper, Professor Sir Jeffrey Jowell QC, Joshua Mailman, Mabel van Oranje, Margo Picken and Chris Stone.

 How we work

 Up until 2010 the Trust had an open application system.
-We found, however, that only a fraction of all the applications coming through our system were related to human rights.
+We found, however, that only a fraction of the applications coming through the system were related to human rights.
 Of those, we ended up funding only a small proportion.
 We decided, therefore, no longer to accept unsolicited applications.
-Instead we identify potential new grantees through recommendations and fieldwork.
+Instead, we identify potential new grantees through recommendations and fieldwork.

 Our staff evaluate grantees and submit recommendations to Trustees, who make the final decisions on grant allocations.

-New grantees are considered for a one-year grant, after which the grant is reviewed.
-If all has gone well, and if there is room in the programme, the Trust may enter into a longer funding relationship.
-We understand that long-term financial security is important, so our aim is to establish long-term partnerships with our grantees.
+New grantees are considered for a one-year grant, during which the grant is reviewed.
+If all has gone well, the grantee can apply for a three-year grant, followed by two more terms of three-year grants.
+Our aim is to establish long-term partnerships with our grantees.

 Most of our grants take the form of core grants, or in other words grants that are not ear-marked for specific projects.
 Many human rights organisations have relatively easy access to project funding, but may find it difficult to raise the funds to cover their running costs.
-We believe that organisations are more imaginative and innovative if they are able to follow their own ideas rather than donor-driven projects.
+We believe that donors can best encourage innovation and imagination if they allow grantees to develop their own ideas.

-We have a particular focus on small and growing organisations - not because they are more effective, but because identifying new organisations is where we are most effective.
+We have a particular focus on medium-sized and growing grantees - not because they are necessarily more effective than larger NGOs, but because identifying new organisations is where we can add value to the field.

 We are politically non-partisan, and expect the same of our grantees.
 Human rights abuses occur mainly in repressive societies.
 Security concerns, however, particularly in relation to the threat of terrorism, can lead democracies to compromise on human rights.
 The threat of terror is real and tangible, but if societies abuse the rights of individuals they play into the hands of terrorists.
 Defending democracies must be done with due respect to the rule of law and human rights.
 Since all political parties or movements, and all governments, have the potential to abuse human rights, we ask that our grantees’ commitment to human rights transcend political loyalties.
 We monitor grantee websites, publications, and statements to ensure that we do not support organisations that engage in any form of incitement to violence.

 As stated above, we do not accept unsolicited applications.
 If you wish to let the Trust know about your work, you may send an email describing your organisation to firstname.lastname@example.org.
-Programme officers review these on a regular basis but are unable to respond to them in person unless your organisation is of interest to the Trust.
+Programme officers review these on a regular basis, and if your organisation is of interest to the Trust they will make contact.

 If you are a funder who is interested in human rights, but without the resources to assess potential grantees, you can use our list of grantees as a resource.
-All of them have been vetted by our staff, and by the Trustees, and whilst we can't take responsibility for their actions we can confidently recommend them to other funders.
-You can link to the websites of most of our grantees.
+All of them have been assessed by our staff, and by the Trustees, and whilst we can't take responsibility for their actions we can confidently recommend them to other funders.
+You can link to the websites of most of the grantees listed on this site.